LUMII-Syslab/qkd-as-a-service/README.md

 `02` `02` `30 39`: integer type (`0x02`) with length `0x02` = 2 bytes, value: `0x3039` = 12345; ( **crypto nonce** )

 ### 0xfd: `getState` response

-description:

-> `getState` is used to determine the state and key identifiers of the first even and odd parity keys respectively.

 returns: